Austin D. Hill, MD

 Board-Certified Orthopedic Surgeon

-Dr. Austin Hill is a board-certified orthopedic trauma surgeon offering skilled, compassionate care.
-Fellowship trained in the treatment of complex orthopedic trauma, including fractures and soft tissue injuries, he provides the highest level of care with optimal patient outcomes.
-Dr. Hill holds the academic rank of Assistant Professor in the Department of Surgery and Perioperative Care at Dell Medical School – University of Texas.
+Dr. Austin Hill is native Austinite and board-certified orthopedic trauma surgeon offering skilled, efficient, and compassionate care.
+Fellowship-trained in the treatment of complex orthopedic trauma, including fractures and soft tissue injuries, he provides the highest level of care with optimal patient outcomes.
+Dr. Hill holds the academic rank of Assistant Professor in the Department of Surgery and Perioperative Care at Dell Medical School at the University of Texas.

 Dr. Hill specializes in: